Sieboldianus/beancount-hibiscus-importer/README.md

 - **Account Mappings**: Multiple Hibiscus Accounts are mapped to Beancount accounts through [hibiscus/.accounts](hibiscus/.accounts).
 - **Balances** and **Transactions** are currently imported from Hibiscus
 - The Hibiscus H2 DB is opened in read-only mode.
+- Choose either `H2`, to query the Hibiscus database directly, or `RPC`, to query via the Hibiscus XML-RPC interface (see below)

 **Not implemented**: If you use Hibiscus to categorize transactions, these categories are not yet used to categorize the second leg of beancount transactions (e.g. expense accounts).

 **Language conventions**: The code is primarily written in English.
 All references to Hibiscus (e.g. H2 column names) are kept in German.

+## XML-RPC

+Query of automated transaction categories from Hibiscus is only possible via XML-RPC protocol, as automated categories are not stored in the H2 itself.
+See [the documentation](https://www.willuhn.de/wiki/doku.php?id=develop:xmlrpc).

+Setup:

+Datei > Einstellungen > Verfügbare Plugins > `<Alle Repositories>` auswählen
+- `hibiscus.xmlrpc` finden und installieren, installiert dependencies:
+    - `jameica.webadmin`
+    - `jameica.xmlrpc`

+Datei > Einstellungen > HTTP
+- Server binden an: `127.0.0.1`
+- no HTTPS
+- no auth